daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_deploymenttutorial.md

 ```

 ## 2. Configuring the database
 2.1.
-Create a database with name **omnia**, with any username & password you want, in a PostgreSQL database server (version 9.6 supported)
+Create a database with name **omnia**, with any username & password you want, in a PostgreSQL database server (version 9.6 or above supported).

 2.1.1.
 Ensure you can access the database server through the firewall, via a tool such as [pgAdmin](https://www.pgadmin.org/), so you can perform management operations.